-PE 100 Varsity Athletics

-Participation in a varsity athletic activity.
-Students who participate in more than one varsity sport per year will receive credit for each varsity sport in which they compete.
-Does not meet General Education Core Studies outcomes.
-Sports eligible for credit in fall semester: M/W Soccer, M/W Cross Country, Volleyball.
-Sports eligible for credit in spring semester: M/W Basketball, M/W Track and Field, M/W Wrestling, Softball.
-Offered on a Pass/No Pass basis.

-PE 101 Weight Training and Conditioning

-Instruction in proper technique, methods, and safety involved in weight training.
-Establishment of training goals and training program for overall conditioning.
-(As Needed)

-PE 103 Golf 1 credit

-Beginning knowledge and skill is assumed.
-This course is a more thorough study of golf skills and techniques.
-(As Needed)

-PE 104 Racquet Sports 1 credit

-Basic skills of badminton and tennis, including rules and history of each sport.
-(As Needed)

-PE 106 Team Sports 1 credit

-Basic skills, rules, and history of selected team sports.
-(As Needed)

-PE 107 Tennis 1 credit

-Assumes beginning level skill.
-This course is designed to increase proficiency in skill technique and strategy such that the game can be enjoyed as a player and/or spectator.
-(As Needed)

-PE 109 Wellness Activities 1 credi
+All student athletes a Varsity Athletics Workshop and associated academic support for those who participate in varsity ath re required to enroll in PE 100 for one credit each semester.
+Students we course if they already have a full schedule for the semester.
+Does not me ith a cumulative GPA of 3.0 or ab PE 101 Instruction in proper conditioning.
+Weight Training and Conditioning technique, methods, and safety involved in weight training.
+Establishme 1 credit ent of training goals and training As Needed program for overall PE 103 Beginning knowledg Golf e and skill is assumed.
+This course is a more thorough study of golf skil 1 credit ls and techniques.
+As Needed PE 104 Basic skills of badmi Racquet Sports nton and tennis, including rules and history of each sport.
+1 credit As Needed PE 106 Basic skills, rules, an Team Sports d history of selected team sports.
+1 credit As Needed PE 107 Assumes beginning l player and/or spectat Tennis evel skill.
+This course is designed to increase proficiency in skill technic or.
+1 credit que and strategy such that the gar As Needed me can be enjoyed as a PE 109 This course provides Wellness Activities 1 credit As Needed

 This course provides a variety of activities designed to promote a condition of wellness.
 Emphasis on flexibility, cardiovascular conditioning, muscle strength and endurance.
-(As Needed)